BalavishnuUdayakumar/PCC_3ed_code/README.md

 Python Crash Course 3rd edition code

 Note:
-1. Example codes may or may not be the same as those in the book.
+1. Example codes closely follow the same ideas from the book.
-2. All examples closely follow the same ideas from the book.
+2. However, content of examples are different in most cases.